Sz-Tim/isRev/ms/msDraft.md

 ### Genus
 At the genus level, Beta~st~ declines with latitude (*n*=16, *P*=0.03, *R^2^*=0.25).
 The genus composition changes more rapidly across elevations at lower latitudes, though the trend is weaker than at the species level.
-All 16 gradients show high beta diversity toward the summit as the beta diversity elevational pattern is either U-shaped (14/16) or a monotonic increase (2/16).
+All 16 gradients show high beta diversity between adjacent elevations toward the summit as the beta diversity elevational pattern is either U-shaped (14/16) or a monotonic increase (2/16).
 The proportion of gradient-wide beta diversity at the genus level due to turnover is significantly higher in temperate regions (Fig. 2b; Wilcoxon rank sum test: *W*=49, *P*=0.042).
 However, there is high variability in the genus turnover proportion among both temperate and tropical gradients; this apparent difference may be spurious.
 At the gradient scale, genus turnover and genus nestedness are comparable along most gradients (Fig. 2b; Paired t-test: *t~15~*=-0.67, *P*=0.51).